Baryon Spectrum Analysis using Dirac's Covariant Constraint Dynamics: The relativistic three body problem for baryons

-So now the expectation value is in terms of just one variable, which can be numerically evaluated easily. \ The $r_{13}$ term simply requires changing the $a,b$, and $c~$constants and the epsilons and the $r_{23}$ term is trivial since the coordinate system is defined in terms of $r_{23}.$ \ Again, these are listed in Appendix E. \ The potential is now in terms of just one variable, so regardless of what potential is used, the numerical calculations will be fairly straightforward. \ Thus, the coordinate system has been defined and transformed in such a way as to make a good deal of the problem analytic while keeping what is not analytic still easy to evaluate numerically.
+We use the derived relationships between the primed and un-primed coordinates $\rho$ and $\lambda$ Eq. (\ref{primes}) and one final coordinate change to eliminatel $\mathbf{\lambda}^{\prime}\mathbf{\cdot\rho}^{\prime}$ cross terms in the Gaussian.
+The explicit details can be found in Appendix E of \cite{whitney}. \ The end result is \ that $\langle\psi_{n_{\rho}n_{\lambda} }|\Phi_{12}(\mathbf{r}_{12})|\psi_{n_{\rho}^{\prime}n_{\lambda}^{\prime} }\rangle$ involves a single radial integral which can be numerically evaluated easily. \ Similarly the matrix element $\langle\psi_{n_{\rho}n_{\lambda}} |\Phi_{13}(\mathbf{r}_{13})|\psi_{n_{\rho}^{\prime}n_{\lambda}^{\prime} }\rangle$ can be evaluated.
+Again, details are listed in Appendix E of \cite{whitney}. \ The potential is now in terms of just one variable, so regardless of what potential is used, the numerical calculations will be fairly straightforward. \ Thus, the coordinate system has been defined and transformed in such a way as to make a good deal of the problem analytic while keeping what is not analytic still easy to evaluate numerically.
+With the matrix elements defined for a general potential and for analytic kinetic terms, we now need to explicitly define our potential model. \

-We can follow a similar method for $l=2$, by constructing new states as functions of the $l=1$ states. \ The explicit forms of the spherical harmonics for $l=0$ and $l=1$ \